ini-bdds/bdqc/README.rst

 .. [#] `Alan Kay`_
 .. [#] The BDQC *package* includes several "built-in" plugins which insure
 	it is useful "out of the box."
-Though they are build-in, they are nonetheless plugins.
+Though they are built-in, they are nonetheless plugins.
-.. [#] And "visible" to the BDQC framework by virtue of PYTHONPATH.
+.. [#] ...and "visible" to the BDQC framework by virtue of PYTHONPATH.
 .. [#] JSON_ "Objects" can contain anything including other Objects.
 Similarly, JSON_ Arrays can contain Arrays.
 .. [#] The type constraints are motivated partially by what the Python json module can serialize and partially by limitations in the definition of heuristics.
 .. [#] One use for set-valued returns is passing arguments to a "downstream"